 K. Suzanne Barber, Professor of Electrical and Computer Engineering at the University of Texas at Austin.
 Ms. Barber is Director of the University’s Center for Identity, an effort of federal and state government and private-sector entities to develop identity management applications, to conduct education and outreach, and to combat identity management threats and fraud.

-James M. Byrne, Chief Privacy Officer and Associate General Counsel for Lockheed Martin Corporation, Bethesda, Maryland.
+James M. Byrne, Chief Privacy Officer and Associate General Counsel for Lockheed Martin Corporation, Bethesda, MD.
 Prior to joining Lockheed Martin, Mr. Byrne was a career Senior Executive Service official with over 20 years of professional experience in the military and federal government, including several years as a federal international narcotics prosecutor and deployed Marine infantry officer.
 Prior to leaving the government Jim served as the Deputy Special Counsel with the Office of the U. S. Special Counsel.
 He also served overseas with the Office of the Special Inspector General for Iraq Reconstruction.
 Mr. Byrne serves on the board of directors for the International Association of Privacy Professionals.

 Joanna L. Grama, Director of IT Governance, Risk, and Compliance and Cybersecurity Programs, EDUCAUSE, a nonprofit association committed to advancing higher education, Louisville, CO.
 Ms. Grama has experience in higher education information security policy and compliance activities related to the security and privacy of personally identifiable information.
 She was the former Information Security Policy and Compliance Director for Purdue University, IN.